aileencomer/driving-engine/README.md

 * Detect when a user is speeding
 * Get 1Hz GPS trails for a trip

-## Get the SDK
+## Get the Driving Engine
-Head over to [Releases](https://github.com/arity-developer/driving-engine/releases) to download the latest build of the SDK.
+Head over to [Releases](https://github.com/arity-developer/driving-engine/releases) to download the latest build of the Driving Engine as well as reference Android and iOS apps that implement it.

 ## Quick Start
 To get up and running with the SDK quickly, check out the [Quick Start](https://github.com/arity-developer/driving-engine/tree/master/guides/quick-start/Index.md)